fitbenchmarking/fitbenchmarking/docs/source/concept/how/BenchmarkProblems.rst

 format that `Mantid <https://mantidproject.org/>`__ uses to process the data.

-The size of these problems differ massively per problem.
+The size of these problems differ massively.
 The Engin-X calibration problems find 7 unknown parameters, and fit to 56-67 data points.
 The Engin-X vanadium problems find 4 unknown parameters, and fit to around 14,168 data points.
-The eVS problems find 8 unknown parameters, and fit to 1025 data points.
+The eVS problems find 8 unknown parameters, and fit to 1,025 data points.
-The GEM problem finds 105 unknown parameters, and fits to 1314 data points.
+The GEM problem finds 105 unknown parameters, and fits to 1,314 data points.
-The WISH problems find 30 unknown parameters, and fit to 5 data points.
+The WISH problems find 5 unknown parameters, and fit to 512 data points.

 .. warning::
    |MantidWarning|